yaronf/composite-mldsa/draft-tls-reddy-composite-mldsa.md

 The corresponding end-entity certificate when negotiated MUST use the First AlgorithmID and Second AlgorithmID respectively as defined in {{I-D.ietf-lamps-pq-composite-sigs}}.

+# Selection Criteria for Composite Signature Algorithms

+The composite signatures specified in the document are restricted set of cryptographic pairs, chosen from the intersection of two sources:

+* The composite algorithm combinations as recommended in {{I-D.ietf-lamps-pq-composite-sigs}}.
+* The mandatory-to-support or recommended signature algorithms listed in TLS 1.3.

+By limiting algorithm combinations to those defined in both {{I-D.ietf-lamps-pq-composite-sigs}} and TLS 1.3, this specification ensures that each pair:

+* Meets established security standards for composite signatures in a post-quantum context, as described in {{I-D.ietf-lamps-pq-composite-sigs}}.
+* Is compatible with digital signatures recommended in TLS 1.3, ensuring interoperability and ease of adoption within the TLS ecosystem.

+This conservative approach reduces the risk of selecting unsafe or incompatible configurations, promoting security by requiring only trusted and well-vetted pairs.
+Future updates to this specification may introduce additional algorithm pairs as standards evolve, subject to similar vetting and inclusion criteria.

 # Security Considerations